What is AHP?

 Who should attend?

-The basics of AHP and how to apply it in QFD analysis are also covered in QFD Green Belt® Certificate Course, which includes templates for AHP, House of Quality, and Modern QFD work objects.
+The basics of AHP and how to apply it in new product development and customer requirements management are covered in QFD Green Belt® Certificate Course (both public course and in-house training).
+This course includes templates for AHP, modern House of Quality with ratio scale math, and other modern QFD work objects.

 For inquiry, please contact QFD Institute, Tel: + 1206-203-3575 (US Eastern M-F).